Job Search as an Immigrant: Overcoming the "U.S. Experience" Barrier

 Quick Answer

-The "U.S. experience" requirement isn't always about geography but about understanding American work culture, communication styles, and business practices.
-Overcome it by translating foreign experience into U.S. context, emphasizing transferable skills, getting certifications recognized in the U.S., networking aggressively, targeting immigrant-friendly companies, and being willing to take a slight step back initially to prove yourself.
-Your first U.S. job is a stepping stone, not your final destination.
+The "U.S. experience" requirement isn't always about geography but about understanding American work culture and communication styles.
+Overcome it by translating foreign experience into U.S. context, emphasizing quantifiable results, targeting immigrant-friendly companies, networking aggressively, and being willing to take a slight step back initially.

 Key Takeaways